Buffer

 Reset and Clear

-The function cxBufferReset() sets both size and position of the buffer to zero, and cxBufferClear() additionally uses memset() to set every byte in the buffer to zero.
+The function cxBufferReset() sets both the size and position of the buffer to zero, and cxBufferClear() additionally uses memset() to set every byte in the buffer to zero.

 Random Access